Florida Heartland: Government

-Each county in the region has its own county government.
-Within each county, there are also self-governing cities and towns.
-The majority of land in each county is controlled directly by the county government.
-It is common for incorporated municipalities to contract county services in order to save costs and avoid redundancy.
+Like much of Florida, each county in the region has its own government.
+Within each county, there are also incorporated cities and towns.

 Education

 Each of the six counties has its own school board, with four of the county school systems consisting of one high school, one alternative school and no more than two middle schools.
 Highlands County has three high schools while Hendry County has two.

 The six school districts are all members of the Heartland Educational Consortium, located in Lake Placid, Florida.
 The Consortium is one of three educational consortia in the state, created by state legislature to provide support to small and rural school districts.

 South Florida State College, the largest post-secondary institution based within Florida's Heartland, is located in Avon Park and has campuses in Lake Placid, Bowling Green and Arcadia.

 Other community colleges that have campuses in the Florida Heartland include the Indian River State College's Dixon Hendry Campus in Okeechobee, and the Fort Myers-based Florida SouthWestern State College with its Hendry/Glades Center in LaBelle.